chris-hmmr/terminal-howlongtobeat/readme.md

 # terminal-howlongtobeat

-terminal-howlongtobeat is a terminal based application, providing game length information from howlongtobeat.com for your favorite video-games!
+terminal-howlongtobeat is a terminal based application providing game length information from howlongtobeat.com for your favorite video-games!

 ### Documentation
 tbd.